jcksprtn/shellyirl/README.md

-✧ COSMO - SCYTHE - SUB - SHELLY
+✧ SCYTHE  - SUNS - CHANCE
 old names fer close friends..!! cyn, mike etc,

-she/it, though with go by anything BUT masc terms!!
+it/its, though with go by anything BUT masc terms!!

 i like to draw - animate , nd do creative writings. !!